Thomas Serval, Co-founder, Chairman, and CEO of Baracoda Group tells us about designing daily health objects.

 Thomas Serval: I started as a researcher in Internet Economics at École Normale Supérieure.
 I rapidly felt the need to build innovative solutions for users… In 2000 Baracoda was born, and with it came the first Bluetooth barcode scanner and the first Bluetooth GPS.

 At Baracoda, we design daily health objects.
 We create the Daily Healthtech.
-We are entrepreneurs and technology experts with a passion for health and a commitment to improve health globally.
+We are entrepreneurs and technology experts with a passion for health and a commitment to improving health globally.
 The bathroom is our playground, and we create smart and enduring practices in it.

 How does Baracoda innovate?